davidwfischer/AI-Website/README.md

 # LLms
-A small Website about Large Language Models.
+A small website about large language models that was created in a school project.
 <i> made by David Weißl-Fischer <i>